disqus/gutter/README.rst

 Setup
 =====

-Once the ``Manager``'s storage engine has been condfigured, you can import chimera's default ``Manager`` object, which is your main interface with ``chimera``:
+Once the ``Manager``'s storage engine has been condfigured, you can import gutter's default ``Manager`` object, which is your main interface with ``gutter``:

 .. code:: python

-    from chimera.client.default import chimera
+    from gutter.client.default import gutter

-At this point the ``chimera`` object is an instance of the ``Manager`` class, which holds all methods to register switches and check if they are active.
-In most installations and usage scenarios, the ``chimera.client.chimera`` manager will be your main interface.
+At this point the ``gutter`` object is an instance of the ``Manager`` class, which holds all methods to register switches and check if they are active.
+In most installations and usage scenarios, the ``gutter.client.gutter`` manager will be your main interface.

 Using a different default Manager
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you would like to construct and use a different default manager, but still have it accessible via ``chimera.client.chimera``, you can construct and then assign a ``Manager`` instance to ``settings.manager.default`` value:
+If you would like to construct and use a different default manager, but still have it accessible via ``gutter.client.gutter``, you can construct and then assign a ``Manager`` instance to ``settings.manager.default`` value:

 .. code:: python

-    from chimera.client.settings import manager as manager_settings
+    from gutter.client.settings import manager as manager_settings
-    from chimera.client.models import Manager
+    from gutter.client.models import Manager

     manager_settings.default = Manager({})   # Must be done before importing the defualt manager

-    from chimera.client.default import chimera
+    from gutter.client.default import gutter

-    assert manager_settings.defaultis chimera
+    assert manager_settings.defaultis gutter

-Note that the ``settings.manager.default`` value must be set **before** importing the default ``chimera`` instance.
+Note that the ``settings.manager.default`` value must be set **before** importing the default ``gutter`` instance.

 Autodiscovery
 ~~~~~~~~~~~~~

-If used with Django, you may call ``chimera.client.autodiscover()`` to have chimera look for, and import, any ``chimera`` modules for every app in ``INSTALLED_APPS``.
+If used with Django, you may call ``gutter.client.autodiscover()`` to have gutter look for, and import, any ``gutter`` modules for every app in ``INSTALLED_APPS``.
 These modules should be used to configure your Arguments or custom Condition objects your app requires.
 More info on what those objects are and how you use them is in the rest of this README.

 Arguments
 =========

-The first step in your usage of ``chimera`` should be to define your Arguments that you will be checking switches against.
+The first step in your usage of ``gutter`` should be to define your Arguments that you will be checking switches against.
 An "Argument" is an object which understands the business logic and object in your system (users, requests, etc) and knows how to validate, transform and extract variables from those business objects for ``Switch`` conditions.

 The only requirements of arguments are: